solvex-software/solvex-internal-documentation/docs/style-guide.md

 1. always use records for product types
 1. Never use type synonyms
 1. always use records even for a single field (extension to auto create)
+1. Good rule of thumb is that Maybe should only be used because the result type not because of an input type